 Move over awards season, better luck next year March Madness, St. Patrick’s Day what?…this month’s hottest event is Womens’ Week Collective and it’s happening NOW!

 Every year my friend Arielle hosts a fabulous celebration of noteworthy women in art SHARED by women in art.
 Throughout this entire week, an inspirational group of female artists and designers will be featured, with specially-designed projects to help celebrate them.

 This year, Arielle invited me to share artist and designer extraordinaire Ray Eames, and she couldn’t have picked an influence closer to my heart.
-Ray was an absolute POWERHOUSE of talent, and though there are SO many ways I could have taken my project, I wanted to pay homage to her abstract expressionist beginnings and the principles that guided her life’s work.
+Ray was an absolute POWERHOUSE of talent, and though there are SO many ways I could have taken my project, I wanted to pay homage to her abstract expressionist beginnings and the principles that guided her life’s work…

-The creation starts with a process art invitation and then…never really ends…in fact, the hardest part of this project is putting them down!
+The creation starts with a process art invitation and then…never really ends…in fact, the hardest part of this project is putting the set down!
 The fact that you can mix mediums without committing to permanence is amazingly liberating and allows for some truly imagination-expanding risk-taking.

 A month after making these, I’m still finding new ways to use them every day and have already expanded the set.
-My 40-ish play tiles are on a hinged binder ring now, hanging next to my Pantone swatches so I can quickly grab a handful off and play around when I’m creatively stuck.
+My 40-ish play tiles are on a hinged binder ring now, hanging next to my Pantone swatches so I can quickly grab a handful and play around when I’m creatively stuck.
 Take note adults…these are NOT just for kids.